WRF Physics¶

 surface (isftcflx=1,2)

-Modifies Charnock relation to give less surface friction at high winds (lower \(Cd\)); modifies surface enthalpy (\(Ck\), heat/moisture) either with constant \(z0q\) (isftcflx=1) or Garratt formulation (isftcflx=2); must be used with sf_sfclay_physics=1
+Modifies the Charnock relation to decrease surface friction for high winds (lower \(Cd\)); modifies surface enthalpy (\(Ck\), heat/moisture) either with constant \(z0q\) (isftcflx=1) or Garratt formulation (isftcflx=2); must be used with sf_sfclay_physics=1

 Fractional Sea Ice¶

 The fractional sea ice option (fractional_seaice=1) includes input sea-ice fraction data that partitions land and water fluxes within a grid box, treating sea-ice as a fractional field.
-The option requires fractional sea-ice as input data; data sources may include those from GFS or the National Snow and Ice Data Center; use XICE for the Vtable entry instead of SEAICE; this option works with sf_sfclay_physics = 1, 2, 5, and 7, and sf_surface_physics = 2, 3, and 7.
+This option requires fractional sea-ice input using GFS or the National Snow and Ice Data Center data; use XICE for the Vtable entry instead of SEAICE; this option works with sf_sfclay_physics = 1, 2, 5, and 7, and sf_surface_physics = 2, 3, and 7.

 Sub-grid Mosaic Option¶

-Without an additional sub-grid mosaic option, WRF default behavior is to use a single dominant vegetation and soil type per grid cell.
-However, additional options are available to use with the following schemes:
+Without an additional sub-grid mosaic option, WRF defaults to using a single dominant vegetation and soil type per grid cell.
+However, additional mosaic options are available to use with the following schemes:

 Noah |